zilliztech/zdoc/docs/tutorials/faqs/faq-payment-and-billing.md

 ---
-slug: /faqs-payment-and-billing
+slug: /faq-payment-and-billing
 beta: null
 notebook: null
 sidebar_position: 12
 ---

-# Payment & Billing
+# FAQ: Payment & Billing

 This topic lists the possible issues about payment and billing on Zilliz Cloud and the corresponding solution.